mkistler/azure-api-style-guide/openapi-style-guidelines.md

 Responses for status codes 202 and 204 should have no response body.

 A delete operation should have a 204 response.

+For a path with a "create" operation (put or patch that returns 201), the 200 response of get, put, and patch, if present, should have the same response body schema as the create operation 201 response.

 ### Support for pagination